TheTechPower/WordPress/WordpressThemes/aakanksha-unique/README.md

 Step by Step tutorials for beginner to pro. http://codex.wordpress.org/Getting_Started_with_WordPress

- Installation
+DOWNLOAD

-You can Download the theme at https://thetechpower.com/themes.
+You can Download the theme at https://thetechpower.com/themes

+INSTALLATION

 UPLOAD THEME VIA WORDPRESS

 Step 1 - Navigate to Appearance > Themes.
 Step 2 - Click "Add New" Click "Upload Theme" Step 3 - Click "Upload Theme" Step 4 - Click "Choose File" Step 5 - Navigate to find the “aakanksha-unique-theme.zip” file on your computer and click "Install Now" button.
 Step 6 - Activate the newly installed theme.
 Troubleshooting Notes a.
 Some servers have limited access settings and don’t allow uploading themes through the admin – in this case you have to upload using FTP.

 Upload Theme via FTP client

 Step 1 - Log into your hosting space via an FTP software Step 2 - Unzip the aakanksha-unique-theme.zip file.
 Step 3 - Upload the “aakanksha-unique” theme folder into wp-content > themes in your wordpress installation Step 4 - Activate the newly installed theme.
 Go to Appearance > Themes and activate the installed theme.
 Free FTP Client a.
 Get Filezilla here: http://filezilla-project.org/

+LIVE PREVIEW

+You can see the live preview of the theme at https://thetechpower.com/aakanksha-unique